 Whilst the game looks beautiful the music (far more important to how a game plays) generates the atmosphere.

-Koji Kondo, famous for his work on many Mario games, delivered another outstanding games soundtrack which has us gushing like mindless sycophants.
+Koji Kondo, famous for his work on many Mario games, delivered another outstanding video game soundtrack which has us gushing like mindless sycophants.
 Look: *gush* *gush*.

 Yoshi Then & Now